havik2323/DTSA5510_Final/README.md

 - **Week 5 Final Project - Credit Card Default.ipynb**: Jupyter notebook containing the code and analysis for the final project.

 ## Project Description
-The project aims to predict whether a credit card holder will default on their payment next month.
+The project aims to predict whether a credit card holder will default on their loan.
 The analysis includes data preprocessing, exploratory data analysis, model building, and evaluation.